In-patient luxury rehab center in Thailand

 • Headache or head pressure

-• Physical symptoms: adrenaline rush, headache/head pressure, heart palpitations, chest tightness, muscle tension, tingling, tremors
+• Physical symptoms: adrenaline rush, headache and/or head pressure, heart palpitations, chest tightness, muscle tension, tingling, tremors.

-• Cognitive symptoms: racing thoughts, low frustration tolerance, lack of control over one’s thoughts
+• Cognitive symptoms: racing thoughts, low frustration tolerance, lack of control over thoughts.

 • Psychosocial symptoms: rage, irritability, emotional detachment.